-If you have been selected to serve as the executor of someone's will, it's certainly an honor.
+It is an honor if someone names you to serve as the executor of their will.
 It can also be a lot of work.
-You will have a number of important responsibilities, including gathering the deceased's belongings as well as tracking down the beneficiaries named in the will.
+You will have a number of important responsibilities, including gathering the deceased person’s belongings and tracking down the beneficiaries named in the will.

 Notify Necessary Entities of the Death